 With its January 2018 Arctic White Paper and the incorporation of the Arctic into its Belt and Road Initiative, a Chinese “Polar Silk Road” includes the potential construction of airports, railroads, ports, undersea cables as well as the exploitation of the Arctic’s energy and mineral resources.
 China also opened its first scientific research station in 2004 on the island of Svalbard and has since launched the China-Iceland Arctic Science Observatory (CIAO) in Northern Iceland.
 Chinese economic and scientific investments as well as Chinese diplomatic presence in a variety of multilateral forum that deals with the Arctic translate into more significant physical presence in the circumpolar Arctic.

-Economically, China has invested approximately $1.2 billion in Iceland (between 2012 and 2017), representing 5.7 percent of the country’s GDP, after Iceland became the first European nation to sign a free trade agreement with China in 2008.14 Chinese investments center on energy resources including oil and gas shelf sites Dreki and Gammur.
+Between 2012 and 2017 China invested some $154 million into the Icelandic economy, after the country became the first European nation to sign a free trade agreement with China in 2008.14 Chinese investments center on energy resources including oil and gas shelf sites Dreki and Gammur.
 In Greenland, officials regularly travel to China to encourage investment in key sectors.
 In September 2016, Shenghe Resources bought a stake in Greenland Minerals and Energy with an eye on developing rare earth elements as well as uranium and zinc.15 Additionally, four mining sites in Greenland have attracted serious interest from Chinese companies; two of which are likely to come online in the short term.16 Once in operation, they would make Chinese state-owned enterprises (SOEs) the top foreign investors in Greenland’s natural resources.17 Keenly interested in trans-Arctic shipping, China has completed construction of its second icebreaker and has announced plans to develop a nuclear icebreaker.18 For the moment, the focal point of Chinese economic investment is the Yamal LNG project on the eastern coast of the Yamal Peninsula in Russia.
 Chinese companies own 29.9 percent of the $27 billion project, an “anchor” investment that can translate into future “cluster” infrastructure investments such as port, rail, and telecommunications projects.